vineetred/JavaDungeon/README.md

 # Model Changes
+* The biggest change is the addition of a new monster variant - thief.
+They touch the player and steal all their treasure in one go.
-* Most major changes were essentially abstracting the functionality away from the user.
+* Other major changes were essentially abstracting the functionality away from the user.
 A lot of the original plan revolved around classes communicating directly with other classes.
 Adding a layer of abstraction allows easier understand of the underlying code.
 This is exactly what I do.
 * A lot of refactoring was around adding functionality; mainly the paradigm of shooting arrows and slaying monsters.